MischaU8/yumyum/modelling/create-a-shoe-midsole_PO7xSU8O5wI.md

-keyboard shortcut o push the inner top face down then create a fillet to round off the inner Edge add Phillips to the other edges and your base midsole is ready for detailing
+keyboard shortcut o push the inner top face down then create a fillet to round off the inner Edge add fillets to the other edges and your base midsole is ready for detailing